ChaitaliNarkhede12/01-EHI-Project-Assignment/README.md

 1) Add your connection string in appsetting.json in .net core project
 2) Run the .net core project
+3) Test the project using swagger, use url - http://localhost:39993/swagger/index.html

 Below is the .net core project structure-